Mbenni/digital-electronics-2/Project_Benjamin_Mehdi/test/README.md

 ## Description of the implementation

 We are connected a joystick, a screen aid to an Arduino.
 The joystick allows you to move.
-The voltage value is retrieved and converted into hexa to display it on the LCD screen.
+The voltage analog value is retrieved and converted into digital value from the ADC channel 0 or 1 to finally display it on the LCD screen.
 It also displays whether the joystick goes right, left, up, down, or center.

 ## Software description